TheSpaceMan915/Java2EE/README.md

 ## Setup
-* Download the repo
+* Download the repo;
-* Create a GlassFish local run configuration
+* Create a GlassFish local run configuration;
-* In the configuration set "Server Domain" field to "domain1" and "Username" field to "admin"
+* In the configuration set "Server Domain" field to "domain1" and "Username" field to "admin";
-* In the configuration choose a war archive to be deployed at the server startup
+* In the configuration choose a war archive to be deployed at the server startup;
-* In the configuration change the URL according to the deployed archives
+* In the configuration change the URL according to the deployed archives;
-* Access the app by the URL
+* Access the app by the URL.

 ## Usage